 Here are some quick visual instructions.
 Remember that full instructions with exact ingredients will be in the recipe card below!

-Step 4: Pour sweet potato mixture into an unbaked pie crust.
+Step 4: Pour the mixture into your unbaked pie crust and smooth out the top.

-Step 5: Bake for 40-45 minutes, or until lightly golden brown on top and set through the middle.
+Step 5: Bake for 45-50 minutes (or longer), or until lightly golden brown around the edges and *almost* set through the middle.
 It’s OK if it’s a LITTLE jiggly in the center.
 The pie will continue to bake as it cools.
+The internal temperature of the pie should be 170°F.

 RECIPE TIPS & TRICKS

-- You should aim to get the sweet potato pie filling mixture as combined as possible, without lumps, but it does not have to be a super silky-smooth puree.
+- Mix well!
+You should aim to get the sweet potato pie filling mixture as combined as possible, without lumps.
 Some people use a food processor to get everything super smooth, but my grandma wouldn’t approve of that 🙂 She was more of a rustic gal.
+A hand mixer works great!

-- Be sure to allow the cooked sweet potato cubes to cool for at least 20 minutes to ensure that the eggs do not scramble from the heat of the potatoes while mixing.
+- Cool sweet potatoes: Be sure to allow the cooked sweet potatoes to cool for at least 20 minutes to ensure that the eggs do not scramble from the heat of the potatoes while mixing.
 Even better, cool to room temperature before adding the other ingredients, if possible.

 Don’t stress about butter being salted on unsalted!
 I used salted butter for EVERYTHING and I have yet to have anything come out “too salty” because of the butter!
 I am #teamsalted ALL THE WAY!
 It tastes SO much better in my opinion!